JackDanna/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### Dealing with Agatha

-In the event that the characters maintain respect and politeness, Agatha can be convinced to assist them with a successful CL 3 Communication Check check.
+In the event that the characters maintain respect and politeness, Agatha can be convinced to assist them with a successful CL 3 Persuasion check.
 The player leading the conversation with the banshee makes the check, with the potential for advantage if the role-playing of the encounter is particularly well done.
 Should any character possess Sister Garaele's silver comb and offer it as a gift to Agatha, the check automatically succeeds.

 ```
 The spectral figure flashes a cold, amused smile and utters, "Very well," in an ethereal tone.
 "I sense your multifaceted quests.
 Pose one query to me, and I shall impart my answer."